The bud graft or chip budding

 Chip budding is a method of propagating trees by grafting a growth bud from a tree of your chosen variety to a rootstock.

-Bud grafting is done in the summer, between July and September so that the bud has enough of the growing season to heal into the rootstock, but reaches winter dormancy before it can grow.
-This means that you can chip bud any rootstocks where spring bench grafts have failed, giving you another chance at propagation success in the same year.
+Bud grafting, or chip budding, is done in the summer, between July and September so that the bud has enough of the growing season to heal into the rootstock, but reaches winter dormancy before it can grow.
+This means that you can chip bud any rootstocks where spring bench grafts have failed, giving you another stab at propagation success in the same year.

 Selecting suitable buds for grafting